-7 Discourse level: Production at sentence level vs. production at discourse level different activities and towards making an informed selection and sequencing of practice activities.
+7 Discourse level: Production at sentence level vs. production at discourse level

 The last feature is related to the discourse level.
 Some activities only require production of short and simple sentences.
 Others require the production of a longer and more complex speech which involves considering aspects of communication such as discourse organisation and pragmatics.
 The higher discourse level an activity requires, the bigger the cognitive burden it will place on attention.